thefergflannery/a11yup/README.md

-# Accessify - Accessibility Statement Generator
+# A11yo - Accessibility Statement Generator

-Accessify is a micro-SaaS tool that helps website owners generate legally compliant accessibility statements.
+A11yo is a micro-SaaS tool that helps website owners generate legally compliant accessibility statements.
 It provides automated scanning, customization options, and multiple export formats.

 ## Features